 This year, unexpected demand and the need to train new staff affected the timeliness of our legislative compliance processes.
-However, customer satisfaction with our services was good, we retained our Building Consent Authority accreditation and we achieved or partially achieved all our goals for mitigating earthquake risk.
+However, customer satisfaction with our services was good, we retained our Building Consent Authority accreditation and we achieved all our goals for mitigating earthquake risk.
 Uptake of the Financial Assistance Package was well below the previous year.